Need for “A La Carte” Medical Consulting leads to CHC: Great Plains Health, North Platte, NE

 Mel McNea, CEO, Great Plains Health

-But though Great Plains thinks big, hospital leaders know that bigger isn’t always better.
-Such was the case with the management contract, which included a “big bundle” of services the hospital had no use for, says board chair David Pederson.
+Although GPHealth thinks big, hospital leaders know that bigger isn’t always better.
+Such was the case with the management contract, which included a “big bundle” of services for which the hospital had no use.

-Together with the board, hospital executives decided what they wanted in a vendor: “Not to be taken over, not someone to run us, but a trusted partner to help us achieve our goals and vision,” explains Mel McNea, Great Plains Health CEO.
+We wanted a vendor to be a trusted partner to help us achieve our goals and vision,” explains Mel McNea, GPHealth CEO.

-Instead of a bundled management contract, “We wanted more of an à la carte arrangement based on what we felt we needed, including group purchasing and help fine-tuning operations,” says Pederson.
+Instead of a bundled management contract, “We wanted more of an à la carte arrangement based on what we felt we needed, including group purchasing and help fine-tuning operations,” says McNea.

-CHC Consulting listened to and met those needs rather than pushing a prepackaged solution.
-And in designing a custom medical consulting solution for the hospital, “CHC thought of things we hadn’t based on their assessment of how we operate,” he adds.
+CHC Consulting listened to and met those needs as opposed to pushing a prepackaged solution.
+And in designing a custom solution, “CHC thought of things we hadn’t based on their assessment of how we operate,” he adds.